zecellomaster/the-projection-room/README.md

 # Welcome to The Coverage-Gasm!
 This is a personal project of mine I have developed in my free time, so expect a lot of updates and some potential errors.
 Currently, this page is hosting a live anaylsis of the following election(s) using the Computerized Real-time Accounting Program (CRAP):

-US Senate- 2020 Kentucky Democratic Primary
+US Senate- 2020 Kentucky Democratic Primary (Update 6/30/2020: This election has been called for Amy Mcgrath and therefore the forecast is no longer being updated.
+The site will soon be switching to the 2020 Colorado Democratic Primary.)

 For more details about what CRAP is, check out the [official documentation](https://docs.google.com/document/d/1JwVihLW2GugDK3el7i5EdO03wT124_zcrKv4sPQvE_8/edit?usp=sharing).